ucb-bar/chipyard/docs/Generators/SiFive-Generators.rst

 ``sifive-blocks`` includes multiple peripheral device generators, such as UART, SPI, PWM, JTAG, GPIO and more.

 These peripheral devices usually affect the memory map of the SoC, and its top-level IO as well.
 To integrate one of these devices in your SoC, you will need to define a custom mixin with the approriate address for the device using the Rocket Chip parameter system.
 As an example, for a GPIO device you could add the following mixin to set the GPIO address to ``0x10012000``.
+This address is the start address for the GPIO configuration registers.

 .. literalinclude:: ../../generators/example/src/main/scala/ConfigMixins.scala
     :language: scala